You Know My Name: Composition and recording

-Lia Vollack, Sony Pictures's President of Music, called Chris Cornell inviting him to make a song for the new Bond movie, which would "reflect the dramatic new direction of James Bond", with a "strong male singer".
+Lia Vollack, Sony Pictures's President of Music, called Chris Cornell inviting him to make a song for the new Bond movie Casino Royale, which would "reflect the dramatic new direction of James Bond", with a "strong male singer".
 Cornell thought it was a strange offer, considering that he was American, and assumed he would perform a secondary song instead of the main theme.
 Cornell declared he liked the Bond movies, particularly the ones with Sean Connery, but that he "wasn't really a big fan of the last several movies".
 But Daniel Craig's casting as James Bond intrigued him, and he decided to accept.
 He then went to Prague to visit the film's shooting location, and was impressed with its emotional content when he was shown a rough cut.
 In Prague he also met the film's composer, David Arnold, who suggested writing a song "that echoed the film score".

 The composers started their writing separately, Cornell in his apartment in Paris, and Arnold in his house in London.
 Cornell said, "It is difficult, I think, to write lyrics for a character, so really I just kind of wandered around for about a month not thinking about it too much, until I sort of formulated some idea of a way that I could approach it, where I'm kind of relating to what's in the character in the movie.
 And because this particular Bond is very edgy, but also has a lot of emotional depth, it's a lot easier."
 Later the two musicians met to share their ideas, and according to Arnold "it was almost like we wrote two parts of the same song."
-Cornell wrote lyrics, to which Arnold added some lines and later music.
-Some of Arnold's ideas included the song's title, the heavy introduction, and "having the same genetic material as the Bond theme, but in a different order and in a different shape".
+Cornell wrote lyrics, to which Arnold added some more lyrics and later music.
+Some of Arnold's ideas included the song's title, the heavy introduction, and "having the same genetic material as the "James Bond Theme", but in a different order and in a different shape".

-After a demo of the song was approved by the film's producers, both musicians recorded the full version in AIR Studios London.
+After a demo of the song was approved by the film's producers, both musicians recorded the full version in AIR Studios in London.
 Cornell and Arnold recorded the guitar and bass parts themselves and hired a session musician for the drums.
 They were finished by the time Casino Royale wrapped its principal photography on July 21, 2006, and Arnold played it at the wrap party.
 Afterwards he mixed in the orchestral parts.